jfach/beer-for-python/README.md

 # Installation:

-Written in python 2.7, will work for 3 as soon as I change the print statements...
+Written in python 2.7, not yet tested on 3+ but it should work.

 ```python
 pip install pybeer